-Action # 47 - Parent Engagement Investments - This action was implemented as described in the 2022/23 LCAP.
-Parent University collaborates with educational partners, such as families/parents, community members, district leaders, and staff, to develop a leading source indicator to measure the family goal and identify family learning topics.
+Action # 47 - Parent Engagement Investments - Parent University collaborates with educational partners, such as families/parents, community members, district leaders, and staff, to develop a leading source indicator to measure the family goal and identify family learning topics.
 Parent University is leading the work for the family goal specified to Tier 2 on providing family learning opportunities at the school sites.
 This school year, Parent University piloted training, developing, and supporting home school liaisons to implement family engagement hours at the school sites to provide tools and resources to families to better support student achievement.
 Also, to maintain inclusive family opportunities, Parent University engages families to actively participate in family leadership academies to contribute to the district's decision-making process and the District's Parent Advisory Committee to provide feedback on district investments listed in the Local Control and Accountability Plan.